Northern Hemisphere Constellations by Season: What Constellations Are Visible in Spring, Summer, Fall, and Winter

 Andromeda

 Andromeda is located between Cassiopeia and Pegasus.
 Its brightest star, Alpheratz, marks the upper-left corner of the Great Square asterism that mostly lies in the constellation Pegasus.
-Andromeda is also known for being home to the Andromeda Galaxy (M31), which is visible to the naked eye in dark skies and is the closest galaxy to our own Milky Way.
+Andromeda is also known for being home to the Andromeda Galaxy (M31), which is visible to the naked eye in dark skies and is the closest large spiral galaxy to our Milky Way.
 The other galaxies you can find within the constellation with the help of a telescope are M32, M110, NGC 404, and NGC 891.

 Andromeda